VictorVisions/UltraNES/README.md

 The schematic, gerber files, and BOM are located under main/Code.

 # Purchasing the PCB
-Using the compressed Gerber files you can order the PCB through https://jlcpcb.com/, https://oshpark.com/ or similar PCB Manufacturers.
+Under the main branch download the file (UltraNES_v2_compressed.zip) and upload it to your preffered PCB manufacturing site such as... https://jlcpcb.com/, https://oshpark.com/ or similar PCB Manufacturers.

 The reccomended PCB Specifications are: